I just received this message from one of the first Alongsiders in Europe:

 Can you see it?

 That is why Alongsiders is so important as well.
 Through the relation with one child, we enter into a relation with others as well.
-A mother, a father, a friend, and uncle.
+A mother, a father, a friend,an uncle.
 Whoever, but in there they see change as well.
 Proximity.

-Salt does not bring any tast as long as it is in the bottle.
+Salt does not bring any taste as long as it is in the shaker.
 It needs to come out and connect to food (or slippery roads) to have an effect.
 To make food taste great (or to make roads less slippery).
 Proximity.

 Let’s pray for children like John, and pray for their Alongsiders.
-That they might be Jesus hand and feet, building relations, intentionally and prioritize that in their busy lives.
+That they might be Jesus’ hand and feet, building relations intentionally and prioritizing that in their busy lives.
 And let’s pray that they will be ’tasteful’, within proximity of others.
-And let’s pray for ourselves that we will follow and do the same.
+And let’s pray for ourselves that we will follow Jesus and do the same.

 Join the Alongsiders movement and make a difference today.